fbpx

 When Gandalf drops by, Frodo shows him the ring.
 Gandalf realizes that this is the ring that has the power to destroy mankind and must be destroyed.
 In order to destroy the ring, Frodo must travel to the Cracks of Doom in order to destroy it.
 Along the way he encounters both friend and foe.

-Who Was In Lord of The Rings?
+Who Was In The Fellowship of the Ring?

 This movie had an all-star cast with Elijah Wood, Ian McKellen, Orlando Bloom, Viggo Mortensen, Cate Blanchett, Sean Bean, Alan Howard, Sean Astin, Sala Baker, Billy Boyd, Andy Serkis, Ian Holm, Christopher Lee, and many more.